Abinaya-Ganesh/YouTube_Data_Harvesting_and_Warehousing/README.md

        •	Migrate the data and store it in a SQL database

-       •	Use SQLAlchemy tool to query from the database
+       •	Use SQLAlchemy tool to query from the database as per the question the user selects

-       •	Create a Streamlit dashboard where the data can be displayed as tables
+       •	Create a Streamlit dashboard where the user can input channel ID and get the data

-       •	Also use Streamlit data visualization tools
+       •	Display the analysed data also using Streamlit data visualization tools

+**NOTE:**

+	I have created a multipage Streamlit app.
+Except the main.py, other files should be in a folder named "pages" under the directory where main.py is saved.